 Are you new with loans and wants to know more about how things work?
 First of all, you have to know what is debt and credit so you will understand more the further details of loans and other types of debts.

 What is Debt and Credit?

-A “debt” is the amount of funds that is being borrowed by one party such as those corporations and individuals from a bank or licensed moneylender.
+A “debt” is money that is being borrowed by one party such as those corporations and individuals from a bank or licensed moneylender.
 The credit on the other hand is the lawful agreement where the borrower receives or purchases something of value today and agreed to make repayments later, usually with an additional charge which is the interest.

-All of these information and details was according to Credit Bureau Singapore.
-The Credit Bureau Singapore was made in lined with the vision of the Monetary Authority of Singapore which is to strengthen the public’s risk management abilities.
+All of this information and details were according to Credit Bureau Singapore.
+The Credit Bureau Singapore was made inlined with the vision of the Monetary Authority of Singapore which is to strengthen the public’s risk management abilities.

 Pros and Cons of Using Credit

 In everything that we do, there are definitely its own pros and cons and that includes using a credit or credit card which are the following: